godotengine/godot-docs/development/cpp/custom_resource_format_loaders.rst

 Introduction
 ------------

 ResourceFormatLoader is a factory interface for loading file assets.
 Resources are primary containers.
 When load is called on the same file path again, the previous loaded Resource will be referenced.
 Naturally, loaded resources must be stateless.

-This guide assumes the reader knows how to create C++ modules and godot data types.
+This guide assumes the reader knows how to create C++ modules and Godot data types.
 If not, refer to this guide :ref:`doc_custom_modules_in_c++`.

 References